-- Pensions – personal contributions to a pension offer tax relief at your highest rate (maximum of 45%), subject to an annual contribution limit.
+Personal contributions to a pension offer tax relief at your highest rate (maximum of 45%), subject to an annual contribution limit.
 In addition, you can look back 3 tax years to mop up any unused relief.
-The 16/17 tax year will fall away after the 6th April so it’s a use it or lose it opportunity.
-The same could be said for tax relief in general after the Spring Budget if the Press is to be believed….more on this as we hear.
+The 17/18 tax year will fall away after the 6th April, so it’s a use it or lose it opportunity.
+We don’t know what Rishi has up his sleeve and so if you can contribute, you should.

-You can contribute up to £40,000 per year and still receive tax relief at your highest rate, however, the amount you can contribute is restricted for anyone earning over £150,000 and it could be as low as £10,000 per year.
-You can also take advantage of unused contributions from previous years, dating back 3 tax years to really give your retirement planning a boost.
+You can contribute up to £40,000 per year and still receive tax relief at your highest rate, however, the amount you can contribute is restricted for anyone earning over £240,000 and it could be as low as £4,000 per year.
+You can still take advantage of unused contributions from previous years, dating back 3 tax years to really give your retirement planning a boost.

-There are whispers that the tax relief system is going to change – a flat rate maybe or even limited to basic rate relief only.
-Either way, it could change with immediate effect and you should take advantage now if you can.
+There are continued whispers that the tax relief system is going to change – a flat rate of 25% is what is being considered and so you should take advantage now if you can.

 Did you know?

-There is no income tax or capital gains tax payable on ISA proceeds, making them the most tax efficient savings vehicle in the medium to long-term.
+There is no income tax or capital gains tax payable on ISA proceeds, making them the most tax-efficient savings vehicle in the medium to long-term.
 The maximum contribution you can make is £20,000 per person, per year.
 You cannot carry over your ISA allowance and once the year has ended, it is lost.

 Did you know?

 Even though the rules changed a while ago, not many people know that you can remove funds from an ISA and put them back again, provided the ISA is classed as ‘flexible’ and the transaction is done in the same tax year.
 So if you have made any withdrawals this tax year, there is still room to put them back.

 For those of you with children (and grandchildren) who do not have an existing Child Trust Fund (you aren’t allowed a Junior ISA if you have a Child Trust Fund), a Junior ISA is a tax efficient way to build up funds for the future.
-They work in the same way as your own ISA, however, the maximum investment is £4,368 per child.
+They work in the same way as your own ISA; however, the maximum investment is £9,000 per child.

 VENTURE CAPITAL TRUSTS (VCT) & ENTERPRISE INVESTMENT SCHEMES (EIS)